DavidLapous/multipers-signed-measure/README.md

 ## References
 This library is a fork of the [MMA](https://github.com/DavidLapous/multipers) library, which handles multiparameter simplicial complex structures, aswell as approximation of multiparameter persistence modules *via* interval decompositions.

-**Signed measures** are introduced in [Stable Vectorization of Multiparameter Persistent Homology using Signed Barcodes as Measures]().
+The usage of signed measures for the vectorization of multiparameter persistence modules was introduced in [Stable Vectorization of Multiparameter Persistent Homology using Signed Barcodes as Measures]().
 They are fast, and easily usable in a machine learning context.

 2-parameter edge collapses are realized using [filtration_domination](https://github.com/aj-alonso/filtration_domination/).